e18e/e18e/docs/blog/community-showcase-q3.md

 Once this is complete, our tooling should be able to more intelligently suggest replacements based on your project's target environment.
 If you use Bun, for example, it will prefer built-in Bun APIs over third-party alternatives.

+## Package publishing guide

+In the wake of the recent supply chain attacks, many community members have been asking how to best secure their package publishing process.

+To help with this, we've put together a [package publishing guide](https://e18e.dev/docs/publishing.html) which goes over best practices for securely publishing your packages.

+In this guide, we cover how to configure a typical OIDC setup with GitHub Actions, as well as some best practices around keeping the workflow secure.
+We've also published a few different "recipes" to show how you can do the same with various changelog/release management tools.

+This is the result of many discussions in the community, so a big thanks to everyone who contributed!
+Particularly, thanks to [@sxzz](https://bsky.app/profile/sxzz.dev), [@dominikg](https://bsky.app/profile/dominikg.dev), and [@jviide](https://bsky.app/profile/jviide.iki.fi) for their help putting this together.

+## Community calls / stream

+We had a small trial of a community call when [@acemarke](https://bsky.app/profile/acemarke.dev) presented his immer optimizations.
+This was a great success, so we plan on doing more of these in the future!

+Nothing is set in stone yet, but we're planning on doing a monthly community call, usually with a guest speaker from the community.
+Hopefully, this will give some good insight into what people are working on, and will help teach us all new things.

+Keep an eye out for announcements in our [Discord](https://chat.e18e.dev) when the next one is scheduled.

+## Working Draft podcast

+The Working Draft podcast also recently had an e18e-focused episode!
+You can check it out on their [website](https://workingdraft.de/684/) (Note it is in German language).

+Great work by [@fuzzyma](https://bsky.app/profile/fuzzyma.bsky.social) and [@thealexlichter](https://bsky.app/profile/thealexlichter.com) for representing the community so well.

+We're always happy to see community members getting involved in advocating for better practices around performance like this.
+If you run a similar podcast or want to suggest one for us to appear on, please let us know in the Discord!

 ## ViteConf

 Earlier this month, the first in person ViteConf was held!